The Government reveals new system for arranged marriages and partnership visas

 The new process clarifies:

-• Those who have a culturally arranged marriage to a New Zealand resident or citizen can apply for a culturally arranged visitor's visa.
+• Those who have a culturally arranged marriage to a New Zealand resident or citizen can apply for a three-month culturally-arranged visitor's visa.

-• The visitor's visa will have strict assessment criteria attached to it to ensure only legitimate arranged marriages are approved and to stop so called mail-order brides and other potential rorts
+• The visa will have strict criteria to ensure only legitimate arranged marriages are approved and to stop so called mail-order brides and other potential rorts.

-• Once the partner has been living in New Zealand with their spouse they can begin the process to apply for a partnership visa while proving the legitimate nature of their nuptials.
+• Once the partner has been living in New Zealand with their spouse, they can begin the process to apply for a partnership visa while proving the legitimate nature of their nuptials.

-Lees-Galloway said today that those who had partnership visas declined since May will be contacted by Immigration New Zealand in the next two weeks and their cases will be reassessed.

 Today's announcement followed some heated exchanges between the Indian community and NZ First MPs.